WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 HTTP Authentication
 </aside>

-## createToken
+## verifyToken

-<a id="opIdcreateToken"></a>
+<a id="opIdverifyToken"></a>

-`POST /token/create`
+`POST /token/verify`

-Creates the non-secret Whiteflag verification token for the provided pre-shared secret authentication token used for authentication method 2.
+Returns the non-secret Whiteflag verification data for the provided pre-shared secret authentication token used for authentication method 2.
 The verification token is to be used in, or to validate, the `VerificationData` field of an `A2` authentication message.
 This operation may be disabled in the configuration.

 > Body parameter